MoonlightCapital/MoonlightBot-docs/advanced/developer-mode.md

 To use developer mode, you need to enable it first.
 Instructions for enabling developer mode are provided in the next section ([Enabling developer mode](#enabling-developer-mode)).

-Whenever MoonlightBot asks for something like a user, chanel, etc., you can provide the ID as an argument to make sure it is pointing to exactly what you want.
+Whenever MoonlightBot asks for something like a user, chanel, etc., you can provide the ID as an option to make sure it is pointing to exactly what you want.

 ## Desktop/Web App